-18 This is similar to the requirement to publish information about charges and information under the IPS, see ss 11C(5) and 8D(5).
+17 This is similar to the requirement to publish information about charges to access information under the IPS, see s 8D(5).

-• if there is a listing, whether the information can be downloaded from the agency's website (s 11C(3)(a)) or from another linked website (s 11C(3)(b)), or whether details are instead given as to how the information may be obtained (s 11C(3)(c)).

-14.73 The Information Commissioner is also required to prepare an annual report on the operations of the OAIC during the year (see Australian Information Commissioner Act 2010 s 30 and Part 15 of these Guidelines).
-The Commissioner's annual report includes information on the following aspects of the administration of each agency's and minister's disclosure log:

-- the number of FOI requests where access was granted that are listed in the agency's or minister's disclosure log - the number of listings on the agency's or minister's disclosure log that have been published under ss 11C(3)(a), (b) and (c) respectively - if the agency or minister collects the figures, the number of unique visitors and page views for webpages that are part of the disclosure log.19
+- 14.77 To facilitate Information Commissioner oversight of agency disclosure logs, agencies are encouraged to keep an internal register which lists every FOI request: - whether documents requested by the FOI applicant were released - whether any such documents, or the information contained in them, are listed in the agency disclosure log, in full or in part - if there is a listing, whether the information can be downloaded from the agency's website (s 11C(3)(a)) or from another linked website (s 11C(3)(b)), or whether details are given about how the information may be obtained (s 11C(3)(c)). - 14.78 The Information Commissioner is also required to prepare an annual report which includes information about freedom of information matters (see s 30 Australian Information Commissioner Act 2010 and Part 15 of these Guidelines).
+The Commissioner's annual report includes information on the following aspects of the administration of each agency and minister's disclosure log: - the number of FOI requests where access was granted that are listed in the agency or minister's disclosure log - the number of listings on the agency or minister's disclosure log that have been published under ss 11C(3)(a), (b) and (c) respectively - if the agency or minister collects the figures, the number of unique visitors and page views for webpages that are part of the disclosure log.

-Agencies and ministers will be required to provide that information to the Information Commissioner under s 93 of the FOI Act (see Part 15 of these Guidelines).
+Agencies and ministers are required to provide this information to the Information Commissioner under s 93 of the FOI Act (see Part 15 of these Guidelines).